msikma/cmd-tokenize/readme.md

 **Throws:**

 * `ParseError`\
-  Indicates a problem with the given input string
+  Indicates a problem with the given input

-If the given input command contains an unterminated quote or a single trailing escape character, the parser will throw a `ParseError`.
-Also, if anything other than a string is passed as command, this error will be thrown.
+If a given input string contains an unterminated quote or a single trailing escape character, the parser will throw a `ParseError`.
+Also, if anything other than a string or array is passed as input, this error will be thrown.

 ***